 Case Studies – How To Love Your Wives?

-B. Your company offers you a promotion.
+• Your company offers you a promotion.
 It will mean more money for your family.
-But it will also mean you are required to do more OT and will have less time to spend with your family.
+But it will also mean you are required to do more overtime work and will have less time to spend with your family.
 What is the loving thing to do?

 1. Husbands love your wives as Christ loved the church – Throughout the Bible (ex: 1 Peter 3:7), we see that God’s key instruction to husbands is to love their wives.
 The husband is to perform his role as head of the family in a loving and kind way, considering the needs and feelings of his wife.